arnaud-ma/vscode_profile/README.md

 1. Paste the link: https://raw.githubusercontent.com/arnaud-ma/vscode_profile/main/profile/Python.code-profile

-It is recommended to install the [Jetbrains mono font](https://github.com/JetBrains/JetBrainsMono#installation)
+It is recommended to install the [Jetbrains mono font](https://github.com/JetBrains/JetBrainsMono#installation).

+For even more customization, you can add (only need to install in VS Code) :

+- a file icon theme like [Material icon theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)
+- a product icon theme like [Fluent icons](https://marketplace.visualstudio.com/items?itemName=miguelsolorio.fluent-icons)

 ## Configuration